vidyann/azure-search-openai-demo/README.md

     * note that this command will initialize a git repository and you do not need to clone this repository

 #### Starting from scratch
-To enable indexing Audio/Video (MP4/WAV only) file, you need to provision Azure Speech Service and set environment variable.
+>NOTE: To enable indexing Audio/Video (MP4/WAV only) file, you need to provision Azure Speech Service and set environment variable.
 If not, the above files are not indexed.
+Rest of the instructions are same as the repository from where it is forked.
-1. Run `azd env set AZURE_SPEECH_SERVICE {Name of existing SPEECH service}` Rest of the instructions are same as the repository from where it is forked.
+1. Run `azd env set AZURE_SPEECH_SERVICE {Name of existing SPEECH service}`

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.